 On the government policy level, there are ideas such as implementing a carbon tax, blocking oil pipelines, investing in renewable energy and mandating energy-efficient vehicles.

 Do these ideas sound familiar?
 Do they sound reasonable in our effort to tackle climate change?
 You’re right, they are reasonable!
 And that’s the problem.
 These ideas can no more tackle climate change than a mouse can tackle a skyscraper.
-The scientific data on climate change is much more horrifying than what most people realize.
-If you think you can handle it, keep reading.
-If not, please feel free to go about your day pretending that it is only the evil Republican politicians who are denying science.
+The scientific data on climate change is much, much more horrifying than what most people realize.

 Science deniers . . . and science “believers”